Group is dedicated to the implementation of oil and gas exploration and

 The Caspian Pipeline Consortium (CPC) is the only privately owned mainland pipeline in Russia and Kazakhstan.
 The pipeline runs from the Tengiz field to Novorossiysk (Russia), crossing the Atyrau region in Kazakhstan and four constituent entities of the Russian Federation: the Astrakhan region, Republic of Kalmykia, Stavropol territory and Krasnodar territory.

 The project agreement was signed in December 1996, while the pipeline was commissioned in October 2001.
 The pipeline is over 1.5 thousand km long and 1,020 mm in diameter.
-In 2011, a construction project was launched to widen the CPC and bring its capacity to 67 mln t per day.
+Its capacity is to 67 mln t per day.
 The CPC’s oil quality bank ensures that the Company’s selling prices reflect the high quality of its crude.

 - LUKOIL in the Republic of Kazakhstan

 In February 2009, LUKOIL joined WEEM Extension project in Egypt (the block is located next to the WEEM block in the northeast).
-Parties to the project include: LUKOIL- 50% (operator), Tharwa Petroleum - 50%.
+Project participants: LUKOIL- 50% (operator), Tharwa Petroleum - 50%.

 Block exploration commitments were performed, which included wildcat drilling and 3D seismic surveying.
 Pilot operations commenced in 2010, and at that time a 20-year development license was obtained.

-LUKOIL is participant to the Meleiha project in the Western Desert of Egypt, the contract is valid until 2024.
 Meleiha is one of PJSC LUKOIL's first international production projects.
 The Company joined it in 1995.
-Currently, parties to the project include: ENI - 76% (operator), LUKOIL - 24%.
+Project participants: ENI - 76% (operator), LUKOIL - 24%.

-Over the last few years, following intense additional exploration efforts, including 3D seismic surveys and exploratory drilling, several new highly productive fields were discovered within the block – North Nada and Gavaher (2007), Arkadia (2010), Emri Dip (2012), Rosa North (2013), and Meleiha-West (2014).
+Following intense additional exploration efforts, including 3D seismic surveys and exploratory drilling, several highly productive fields were discovered within the block – North Nada and Gavaher (2007), Arkadia (2010), Emri Dip (2012), Rosa North (2013), and Meleiha-West (2014).

 LUKOIL is now implementing WEEM (West Esh El-Mallaha) production project in Egypt (the Eastern desert, in the vicinity of Hurghada).
 Project participants: Egyptian General Petroleum Company (EGPC) - 50%, LUKOIL - 50%.
 Production operations have been conducted at the block since 1998.
 After joining the project in 2002, LUKOIL has ensured quick incremental development of the fields (more than 12 times vs. the first two years of operations).

 - LUKOIL in the Republic of Egypt